lessthan3/web-sdk-demo/README.md

 Yarn
 Yarn Build
 ```
-### After these commannds you are ready to start the demo, which features a small React App with the I think you should use an `@maestro_io/iframe-sdk` installed as a dependency.
+### After these commannds you are ready to start the demo, which features a small React App with the `@maestro_io/iframe-sdk` installed as a dependency.

 ## React App Implementation